-The notifying parties (on their own initiative or following an informal invitation) may submit to the Authority commitments with a view to rendering the concentration compatible with the common market.
-These commitments may be of a structural or of a behavioural nature.
-The Authority will then assess the sufficiency and adequacy of the proposed remedies to eliminate the identified competition concerns, following which an informal negotiation usually takes place between the Authority and the notifying parties (see question 5.3 below).
-If the final proposal is agreed upon, the Authority will include conditions and/or obligations in the final decision in order to ensure compliance with the commitments submitted by the notifying parties.
+Yes.
+The notifying parties (on their own initiative or following an informal invitation) may submit commitments in order to enable the Authority to clear the transaction.
+Further to the submission of remedies (see question 5.4 below), an informal negotiation usually takes place between the Authority and the notifying parties (see question 5.3 below).
+If the final proposal is agreed upon, the Authority will include conditions and/or obligations in the final decision in order to ensure compliance with the commitments submitted by the notifying parties (see question 5.6 below).

-Although the Authority has stated that divestitures are in principle preferable to behavioural commitments, its practice in this respect seems to reflect a more positive approach to behavioural remedies than the practice of the European Commission: in all but one (case 38/2006, Lactogal/International Diaries, Decision of 15 January 2007) of the fifteen cases approved subject to commitments since 2003, behavioural remedies were imposed.
-However, in Arriva/Barraqueiro (case 37/2004, Decision of 25 November 2005), the first merger prohibited by the Authority, a large set of behavioural remedies was outright rejected, the Authority clearly stating that behavioural remedies were not capable "as such" of eliminating the competition concerns resulting from the merger.
-This appears to be a stand-alone case in an area where the Authority seems to enjoy considerable discretion, since all subsequent clearance decisions with commitments contain large and complex sets of behavioural remedies (see cases 8/2006, Sonae/PT, Decision of 28 December 2006, 15/2006, BCP/BPI, Decision of 16 March 2007 and 57/2006, TAP/Portugália, Decision of 5 June 2007).
+Commitments may be of a structural or of a behavioural nature.
+Although the Authority has stated that divestitures are in principle preferable to behavioural commitments, its practice in this respect seems to reflect a more positive approach to behavioural remedies than the practice of the European Commission: in all but two (case 38/2006, Lactogal/International Diaries, decision of 15 January 2007, and case 79/2007, Transdev/Joalto, decision of 4 September 2008) of the twenty-four cases approved subject to commitments since 2003, behavioural remedies were imposed.
+However, in Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), the first merger prohibited by the Authority, a large set of behavioural remedies was outright rejected, the Authority clearly stating that behavioural remedies were not capable "as such" of eliminating the competition concerns resulting from the merger.
+This appears to be a stand-alone case in an area where the Authority seems to enjoy considerable discretion, since nearly all subsequent clearance decisions with commitments, including those in which divestitures are imposed, contain large and complex sets of behavioural remedies.